 A Stolen Life: A Memoir By Jaycee Duggard

 Like Elizabeth Smart, Jaycee Duggard was kidnapped when she was only 11 years old.
 Like Michelle Knight, her captivity lasted for many years – 18 in fact.
-Elizabeth’s experience at the hands of her captor Phillip Garrido differs however in that her memoir is heavily based on the journals she was allowed to keep throughout her captivity, as well as by the fact that Elizabeth gave birth to two innocent children as a result of her sexual abuse.
+Jaycee’s experience at the hands of her captor Phillip Garrido differs however in that her memoir is heavily based on the journals she was allowed to keep throughout her captivity, as well as by the fact that Jaycee gave birth to two innocent children as a result of her sexual abuse.
 Her daughters were already 11 and 15 respectively when they were all finally freed.